ValMobile/RealisticSurvival-Wiki/pages/Longswords.md

 The longsword possesses the following weapon traits:
 - Two-Handed I
-  - Applies Mining Fatigue III for 0.5 seconds when any item is held in the offhand
+  - Applies Mining Fatigue III for 0.5 seconds when any item is held in the offhand.
   - If the off-hand is empty, the longsword swings at normal speed.
 - Sweep I
-  - Deals 25% of normal damage to multiple foes
+  - Deals 25% of normal damage to multiple foes.

 ## Variants